A Summer Trip to Nagoya, Kyoto, and Osaka featuring Kuramadera

 Kyoto and Kuramadera

 Since my last trip to Kyoto, I’ve seen all of the noteworthy temples in the main part of the city so I decided to go off the beaten path and see Kuramadera in the mountains this time.
 Mt.
 Kurama, which you need to hike in order to reach the temple, is said to be the home of tengu deities.
-Tengu are mischievous red creatures with long noses who are fabled to specialize in swordsmanship.
+Tengu are mischievous red creatures with long noses who are fabled to be demons of war.
 Whether they are good or evil is unknown, but I sensed a welcoming presence from the tengu statues around Kurama Station.
 You can find tengu masks and souvenirs all around the shops in Kurama to satisfy your inner yokai.

 Hiking up to the temple takes about one hour and the mountain is pretty easy to climb.
 However, you can also take a cable car from Kurama Station for 200 yen that will take you to the temple.
 I decided to hike the way up and take the cable car down since I had already gone running this morning.
 The views from Kuramdera are incredible so if you’re up for the hike then I definitely recommend it!